Sales Invoices and Collecting What’s Owed

 Whenever Tom bought these items he wrote the name of the customer on the receipt/invoice so Mary knew which customer to on-charge the costs to.

-As soon as Tom told Mary a job was complete Mary produced a sales invoice
+As soon as a job was complete Tom gave Mary a copy of the details from his notebook and Mary produced a sales invoice

 ensuring to include the markup prices on items Tom had purchased.

 She printed the sales invoices, checked them carefully, and

 posted or emailed them out, placing copies into her organised filing system.

 Sometimes, a customer would phone in and order parts only.

 Mary would arrange for the parts to be delivered to the customer with a delivery docket.